 A great way to get to know the area is to rent bike and hop on the saddle.
-Being a fairly flat area, Vuosaari is very suitable for biking.
+Being a fairly flat area, Vuosaari is very much so suitable for biking.
 All the districts within Vuosaari are easily and quickly reachable by bike.
 Those bikers looking for more challenging routes can turn towards Meri-Rastila outdoor are or Vuosaarenhuippu, as these areas are more uneven with hillsides and occasionally steep climbs.

 Within the Eastern Helsinki archipelago there are eight recreational islands open for public.
 The islands can be reached by kayak, nearest of them also by rowing boat or SUP board.
 Natura Viva also offers guided kayak tours to some of the islands.
 We have also assembled our recommendations for the best paddling routes within the archipelago.

 Cafe Natura at the Vuosaari Paddling Center offers all the visitors and outdoor explorers a wide variety of snacks, sandwiches, salads, coffee, tea and beverages.
 A nice way to start your day out in Vuosaari is to enjoy a delicious lunch or a hot cup of coffee on the Cafe Natura terrace and observe the breath-takingly beautiful seaside nature.

 Kallahti peninsula offers it all, from hiking to biking to swimming to exploring.
 Visit this Helsinki outdoor area, start the day at Vuosaari Paddling Center. ...